 Generally speaking, credit cards are an expensive form of debt and balances should be reduced as soon as possible, which you can help along by paying more than the minimum each month.

 How to Find the Minimum Payment Floor

 The minimum payment floor can be found in the Summary Box for a credit card, in the section labelled, "Minimum Payment."
-If you're someone who might fall into the trap of paying only the minimum amount each month, you may want to consider a card with a £25 minimum payment floor.
-It will surely save you time and money in the long run.
+If you're someone who might pay only the minimum amount each month, you may want to consider a card with a £25 minimum payment floor to save money in interest charges in the long run.

 The following table shows the minimum monthly payment floor for a list of UK credit cards.
 This alphabetical list is not exhaustive and is meant to only illustrate the range of floors available in the market.

 |Card Card Provider||Minimum Monthly Payment Floor|